oobecomau/desktop.gov.au/docs/blueprint/platform.md

 - RDP (TCP port 3389) – only the first packet of Client hello.
 - Queries the DNS server using reverse DNS lookup of the IP address (UDP 53).

-Microsoft recommends using all the above methods, however if this is not possible the Agency should use the DNS lookup method and at least one of the other methods available at [https://docs.microsoft.com/en-au/defender-for-identity/nnr-policy](https://docs.microsoft.com/en-au/defender-for-identity/nnr-policy).
+Microsoft recommends using all the above methods, however if this is not possible the organisation should use the DNS lookup method and at least one of the other methods available at [https://docs.microsoft.com/en-au/defender-for-identity/nnr-policy](https://docs.microsoft.com/en-au/defender-for-identity/nnr-policy).

 Defender for Identity Design Decisions for hybrid implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Number of Defender for Identity instances | One | A single Defender for Identity instance can monitor multiple AD DS forests.
-Defender for Identity instance name | {agency-instance-name}.atp.azure.com | The Defender for Identity cloud service will be given an Defender for Identity instance name which will be used to access the Defender for Identity portal.
+Defender for Identity instance name | {organisation-instance-name}.atp.azure.com | The Defender for Identity cloud service will be given an Defender for Identity instance name which will be used to access the Defender for Identity portal.
-Forests and domains to be monitored by Defender for Identity | {agency}.gov.au | Nominated agency forests and domains.
+Forests and domains to be monitored by Defender for Identity | {organisation}.com.au | Nominated organisation forests and domains.
 Defender for Identity sensor deployment | To all DC's within the identified forests and domains. | Best practice to ensure all authentication traffic is monitored by Defender for Identity.
 Internet connectivity | Domain controllers must have internet connectivity | Domain controllers which will have Defender for Identity sensors installed, must have internet connectivity to the Defender for Identity Cloud Service. <br>Defender for Identity sensors support the use of a web proxy / WPAD for internet connectivity.
-Directory service accounts | A standard AD user account & password<br><br>A group Managed Service Account (gMSA) | If the Agency environment consists of Windows Server 2008 R2 SP1 domain controllers a standard AD user account and password is required with read access to all objects in the monitored domains.<br><br>If Agency environment consists of Windows Server 2012 or above domain controllers than a group Managed Service Account (gMSA) is required with read access to all objects in the monitored domain.<br><br>If the Agency environment consists of a mixture of domain controller operating system versions, then a combination of group Managed Service Account (gMSA) and Standard user account is required.
+Directory service accounts | A standard AD user account & password<br><br>A group Managed Service Account (gMSA) | If the organisation environment consists of Windows Server 2008 R2 SP1 domain controllers a standard AD user account and password is required with read access to all objects in the monitored domains.<br><br>If organisation environment consists of Windows Server 2012 or above domain controllers than a group Managed Service Account (gMSA) is required with read access to all objects in the monitored domain.<br><br>If the organisation environment consists of a mixture of domain controller operating system versions, then a combination of group Managed Service Account (gMSA) and Standard user account is required.
 See [Microsoft Defender for Identity prerequisites](https://docs.microsoft.com/en-au/defender-for-identity/prerequisites).
 Network Name Resolution (NNR) | Reverse DNS lookup and one other method (listed above) | This is the minimum NNR requirement for Defender for Identity.
-Microsoft recommends using all of the above-mentioned resolution methods available within Agency environment.
+Microsoft recommends using all of the above-mentioned resolution methods available within organisation environment.
 Deleted Objects container permissions | Read-only | Microsoft recommends users should have read-only permissions assigned on the [Deleted objects container](https://docs.microsoft.com/en-au/defender-for-identity/prerequisites#before-you-start) to allow Defender for Identity to detect user deletions from the Agencies Active Directory.

 #### Role groups